Science Adventure Kids

 +++PLUS+++

 Don’t forget that Science Teacher Sarah visits school for FREE all the time!
-Large shows, assemblies, storytime, or individual classes.
+Large shows, assemblies, story time, or individual classes.